turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 => "This is our greeting: hello world"
 ```

 Since *we* define variables, we can also reassign them.
-Once reassigned, the original return value is gone - it can not be recalled with that variable.
+Once reassigned, the original return value is gone - it cannot be recalled with that variable.

 ```ruby
 pry(main)> greeting = "Hello World".downcase